Create and manage device groups

 Assign the user groups that can access the device group you created.

-You can only grant access to Azure AD user groups that have been assigned to RBAC roles.
+You can only grant access to Microsoft Entra user groups that have been assigned to RBAC roles.

 Click Close.
 The configuration changes are applied.